knobs-dials/pg_sizes/README.md

 # TODO / CONSIDER

+- Make the distinction of disk use versus data size in more places

+- don't count on pg_class being correct - it can be off by a ''lot'' until the next vacuum

-Output as JSON, or something else parsable
+- Output as JSON, or something else parsable

-A 'forced index warming' mode or such, because we have code that matches filenames to relations so it wouldn't be a stretch to have
+- A 'forced index warming' mode or such, because we have code that matches filenames to relations so it wouldn't be a stretch to have

-It may be useful to show disk use rather than apparent size, by stat()s to the filesystem.
+- It may be useful to show disk use rather than apparent size, by stat()s to the filesystem.
 The code for it is commented out because it has to assume you have filesystem permissions, which is a point of failure you don't have using pg_class.

-Clean up code, do some things more properly.
+- Clean up code, do some things more properly.